Collaborative causal inference on distributed data: Abstract

 \section{Abstract}

-The development of technologies for causal inference with the privacy preservation of distributed data has attracted considerable attention in recent years.
-To address this issue, we propose a data collaboration quasi-experiment (DC-QE) that enables causal inference from distributed data with privacy preservation.
-In our method, first, local parties construct dimensionality-reduced intermediate representations from the private data.
-Second, they share intermediate representations, instead of private data for privacy preservation.
-Third, propensity scores were estimated from the shared intermediate representations.
-Finally, the treatment effects were estimated from propensity scores.
-Our method can reduce both random errors and biases, whereas existing methods can only reduce random errors in the estimation of treatment effects.
-Through numerical experiments on both artificial and real-world data, we confirmed that our method can lead to better estimation results than individual analyses.
-Dimensionality-reduction loses some of the information in the private data and causes performance degradation.
-However, we observed that in the experiments, sharing intermediate representations with many parties to resolve the lack of subjects and covariates, our method improved performance enough to overcome the degradation caused by dimensionality-reduction.
-With the spread of our method, intermediate representations can be published as open data to help researchers find causalities and accumulated as a knowledge base.
+In recent years, the development of technologies for causal inference with privacy preservation of distributed data has gained considerable attention.
+Many existing methods for distributed data focus on resolving the lack of subjects (samples) and can only reduce random errors in estimating treatment effects.
+In this study, we propose a data collaboration quasi-experiment (DC-QE) that resolves the lack of both subjects and covariates, reducing random errors and biases in the estimation.
+Our method involves constructing dimensionality-reduced intermediate representations from private data from local parties, sharing intermediate representations instead of private data for privacy preservation, estimating propensity scores from the shared intermediate representations, and finally, estimating the treatment effects from propensity scores.
+Through numerical experiments on both artificial and real-world data, we confirm that our method leads to better estimation results than individual analyses.
+While dimensionality reduction loses some information in the private data and causes performance degradation, we observe that sharing intermediate representations with many parties to resolve the lack of subjects and covariates sufficiently improves performance to overcome the degradation caused by dimensionality reduction.
+Although external validity is not necessarily guaranteed, our results suggest that DC-QE is a promising method.
+With the widespread use of our method, intermediate representations can be published as open data to help researchers find causalities and accumulate a knowledge base.